Board of Commissioners

 - Matt Barresi , Administrator

 The chief legislative and policy-making body of Otsego County Government is the 9-member Board of Commissioners.
 Commissioners are elected to 2-year terms from districts that are roughly equal in population.
-A Chair is elected every two years at the first meeting of the year by the Commissioners.
+A Chair is elected every one to two years depending on the Commissioners vote at the first meeting of the year.
 The Vice-chair is elected every year at the first meeting of each new year by the Commissioners.
 The Chair may exercise appointment of a parliamentarian.
 Among the Commissioners’ duties are:

 - Approving a mission statement for the County.